Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

 Simulation Function
 -------------------

-Our ``sim_f`` is where we'll use libEnsemble's executor to configure and submit for execution our compiled simulation code.
-We will poll this task's state while it runs, and once we've detected it has finished we will send any results or exit statuses back to the manager.
+Our simulation function is where we'll use libEnsemble's executor to configure and submit our compiled app for execution.
+We'll poll this task's state while it runs, and once we've detected it has finished we'll send any results or exit statuses back to the manager.

-Create another Python file named ``forces_simf.py`` containing:
+Create another Python file named ``forces_simf.py`` containing some imports and utility functions for starters:

 .. code-block:: python
     :linenos: